The Boston Red Sox hold nearly all the advantages over the Houston Astros in the coming American League Championship Series.

 Verlander was Player of the Game in the ALDS Game 1 win over the Indians on Oct.
 5.

-Red Sox—Chris Sale, 21.1 Box-Toppers points, fifth among all players, fourth among AL pitchers.
+Red Sox—Chris Sale, 20.1 Box-Toppers points, sixth among all players, fourth among AL pitchers.

 About Box-Toppers—Box-Toppers tracks who most helps their team win the most games.
 Using standard box score statistics, Box-Toppers uses a simple formula to determine a Player of the Game for each Major League Baseball game played.
 That player is the person who contributed most to his team’s win.
 In regular season games, players earn 1.0 Box-Toppers point for being named Player of the Game and can earn bonus points for being Player of the Day or top player or batter in their league for the day.

 Box-Toppers strives for accuracy.
 See a mistake in a post?
 A wrong name, wrong team, grammar error, spelling goof, etc.?
 Thanks for pointing it out!
 Contact Box-Toppers here.
 Let's fix it and make it right.